The Vinyl Keeps Spinning: Hip Hop’s Timeless Love Affair

 Leo Garcia, a vendor at the LA Record Fair, has been in the record business for 35 years, specializing in jazz, soul, Latin, and Afro-Cuban records.
 He passionately shares his music collection, hoping future generations will embrace vinyl.
 “Earlier music is the foundation of what we listen to today,” Garcia explains, attributing Hip Hop’s influence to the recent surge in vinyl sales.

-Kadrian Alborenga, Latin Gold Records Owner:
+Kadrian Alvarenga, Latin Gold Records Owner:

-Another vendor at the LA Record Fair, Kadrian Alborenga, was inspired by his wife to pursue his dream of owning Latin Gold Records.
+Another vendor at the LA Record Fair, Kadrian Alvarenga, was inspired by his wife to pursue his dream of owning Latin Gold Records.
 After only five months of vending, he has seen how vinyl bridges generations, recalling a father who introduced his son to Queen.
-Alborenga’s father, who passed in 2013, left behind a record collection that ignited his love for wax.
+Alvarenga’s father, who passed in 2013, left behind a record collection that ignited his love for wax.
 This generational connection epitomizes why vinyl remains beloved, preserving and creating new memories.

 Timeless Experience: